-Derryguaig Smiddy, The Old Post Office, Fisherman's Bothy, Balmeanach Farmhouse and The Dorran are all located on the Kilfinichen Estate.
+Derryguaig Smiddy, The Old Post Office, Fisherman's Bothy, Balmeanach Farmhouse and Kilfinichen House are all located on the Kilfinichen Estate.
 The estate lies to the west of Ben More, and comprises the lands of Kilfinichen, Tiroran, Tavool, Balmeanach and Derryguaig, on the western side of Mull.
 Kilfinichen's literal translation is Chapel of St. Fhionnchain, and the estate includes the area of ground known as the Ardmeanach peninsular - a beautiful and remote corner of the island.

 As well as being home to an array of wildlife, the land is farmed, with both sheep and cattle residing on the estate.
 There is rich cultural history here, dating back to prehistoric times as well as some geological wonders including a fossilised tree, that was formed in a lava flow some 50 million years ago.